AMELI: Enhancing Multimodal Entity Linking with Fine-Grained Attributes: Experiments and Analysis

 \subsection{Entity Disambiguation}

-We further evaluate the entity disambiguation performance based on the micro F1-score under the \textit{End-to-End} setting, where models predict the target entity from the top-$K$($K=10$) retrieved entities, and \textit{Disambiguation} setting, where models are evaluated on a subset of testing instances if their gold entities exist in the top-$K$($K=10$) retrieved candidates, and compare our approach with a \textit{Random Baseline} which chooses the target product randomly, \textit{V2VEL}~\cite{sun2022visual}, which is a visual entity linking model with entity image and mention image as the input, Resnet150~\cite{he2015deep} as the image encoder, and one adapter layer to adapt the representation to the task representation space, \textit{V2TEL}~\cite{sun2022visual}, which incorporates CLIP to encode entity text and mention image for prediction, and \textit{V2VTEL}~\cite{sun2022visual}, which combines \textit{V2VEL} and \textit{V2TEL} in a two-step retrieval-then-rerank pipeline.
-As detailed in Section~\ref{subsec:human}, the upper bound of \textit{Human Performance} for entity disambiguation is 79.73\% given that the candidate set always contains the target ground truth entity.
+We further evaluate the entity disambiguation performance based on the micro F1-score under the (1) \textit{End-to-End} setting, where models predict the target entity from the top-$K$ ($K=10$) retrieved entities, and (2) \textit{Disambiguation} setting, where models are evaluated on a subset of testing instances if their gold entities exist in the top-$K$ ($K=10$) retrieved candidates.
+We compare our approach with a \textit{Random Baseline} which chooses the target product randomly and several high-performing baselines for multimodal entity linking as detailed in Appendix~\ref{sec:baseline}.

-As shown in Table \ref{tab:entity_disambiguation}, our approach outperforms \textit{V2VEL}, \textit{V2TEL}, \textit{V2VTEL} and \textit{Random Baseline} and reaches 33.47\% of \textit{End-to-End} F1 score.
+As shown in Table \ref{tab:entity_disambiguation}, our approach outperforms all baseline methods and reaches 51.54\% of \textit{End-to-End} F1 score.
 One reason for the low performance is the error propagation from the Candidate Retrieval phase to Disambiguation.
-Our model can reach 52.35\% of F1 score under the \textit{Disambiguation} setting when the gold entity exists in the retrieved candidate set.
-However, a considerable gap still exists between our model and \textit{Human Performance}, indicating the complexity of our attribute-aware multimodal entity linking task.
+Our model can reach 60.30\% of F1 score under the \textit{Disambiguation} setting when the gold entity exists in the retrieved candidate set.